21ch216/relife_doc_sandbox/docs/source/contribution/conception.rst

 ``LifetimeModel`` abstract baseclass : implementation control
 -------------------------------------------------------------

-``LifetimeModel`` provides an abstract base interface consisting of survival probability functions.
-At this level, ``sf``, ``hf``, ``chf``, ``pdf`` are flagged as abstractmethod, meaning that they must exists in any derived class.
-One may notice that these abstractmethods have a default implementation conditionnaly based on the existence of other methods.
-For example, if a derived class implements ``hf`` and ``pdf``, instead of implementing a concrete formula for ``sf``, on can use ``super`` mecanism to call default implementation.

-For those who are new to Python, one can argue that it is a little cumbersome to rewrite a method that already has a default implementation and just call ``super`` in it.
-That's partially true because, one can also notice that a new contributor only has to read the derived to know all the interface of its instances.
-In OOP, this is even more important as it is more explicit.
-Besides, in this case, ``LifetimeModel`` is a variadic generic abstract class where concrete methods can have variadic parametrization.
-Thus, docstring used to document object interface must be specified in each case.

-Here, a workaround to implement a ``LifetimeModel`` derived class could be to only call ``super`` for each abstractmethod.
-It works at compile time as all abstractmethod are implemented in the code but you will receive a nasty ``RecursionError`` at run time if you call one of this method.
-One may think that it could be better to rely on another Python tool like metaclass to add more control on these class.
-For now on, we think that metaclass would not be a could idea as it complexifies a lot the code while ``abc`` is a well known module.

-As a final point, when looking at ``LifetimeModel`` derived class, one may notice that some methods are tagged with the ``override`` decorator.
-This decorator is only used for static type checking tool (mypy) as it is safer to control that overriden method does not change base signature and just propose another implementation.
-Thus it is used each time a non-abstractmethod is overriden either for documentation purpose or to propose a more adapted/straitforward implementation

 The ``LifetimeModel`` class provides an abstract base interface consisting of survival probability functions.
 At this level, the methods ``sf``, ``hf``, ``chf``, and ``pdf`` are marked as abstract methods, meaning they must be implemented in any derived class.
 It is worth noting that these abstract methods have a default implementation